Budhan

-Budhan is a village in Sub Division Bijhari and Tehsil Barsar, District Hamirpur, Himachal Pradesh, India.
+Budhan is a village in Sub Division Bijhari and Tehsil Barsar, Hamirpur district, Himachal Pradesh, India.
 The village is in the outer Sivalik Hills at an average elevation of 800 meters.
-It is located in Hamirpur, situated to the east of Bilaspur District in Himachal Pradesh. district Bilaspur.
-The village is known as "An Eye to The South."
+It is located in Hamirpur, situated to the east of Bilaspur district.

 Its major tourist attractions fall in the middle of Hamirpur and Bilaspur Districts which include the Dhauladhar Range, Naina Devi Hills, Swarghat and Bahadurpur Hills, which can be easily seen from the hilltop of this village.
 The Gram Panchayat Bhawan is located on the Bijhri to Barthin road.
 Budhan has a primary health centre and veterinary centre.
 Population of 580 people.
 Registered NGO "Gram Sudhar Sabha" was founded by residents who coordinate with Panchayat Pradhan for the matters related to the development of the area.

 Climate

 Summers in Budhan can be extremely hot, with average temperatures ranging from 31 °C to 42 °C in June.
 The rainy season is mid-June to early September.
-Whereas upper Himachal experiences chilling winters, the weather in the lower region is moderate, with winter temperatures typically falling between 20 °C to -2 °C. Sometimes, the village also experiences mild snowfall, mostly on the hills.
+Whereas upper Himachal experiences chilling winters, the weather in the lower region is moderate, with winter temperatures typically falling between 20 °C to −2 °C. Sometimes, the village also experiences mild snowfall, mostly on the hills.